 How grazing, grabbing, gulping and gorging can bring you farther away from meeting your weight loss goals.

 The Optifast weight loss program in New Jersey replaces the foods you currently eat with low-calorie, nutrient dense meal replacement products, but the OPTIFAST plan can’t replace your eating behaviors, too.
-While following the Optifast program it is up to you to make significant changes in the way you approach and consume foods.
+While following the Optifast program it is up to you to make significant changes in the way you consume foods.

 Just about everyone is guilty of having a few bad habits here or there.
 Try your best to avoid engaging in these four G’s of negative behavior: